umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 - Removed support for Microsoft SQL Server Compact (SQL CE).
 - Removed `ReadLock` and `WriteLock` methods from `ISqlSyntaxProvider` interface.
 Use  `IDistributedLockingMechanism` (or IScope which delegates to `IDistributedLockingMechanism`) instead.
 - Constants for SQL Server provider name moved+consolidated from `Core.Constants.DatabaseProviders` and `Core.Constants.-DbProviderNames` to `Umbraco.Cms.Persistence.SqlServer.Constants`
-- Various SQL Server related services moved from the `Umbraco.Infrastructure` project to the new `Umbraco.Cms.Persistence`.
+- Some SQL Server related services moved from the `Umbraco.Infrastructure` project to the new `Umbraco.Cms.Persistence`.
 - SqlServer project with altered namespaces e.g. `SqlServerSyntaxProvider`, `SqlServerBulkSqlInsertProvider`, `SqlServerDatabaseCreator`.

 **Added the following methods/properties to ISqlSyntaxProvider.
 These must be implemented in any downstream implementation e.g:**